-On 24th July 2012, the Supreme Court banned tourism inside the core areas of all tiger reserves in India.
+On July 24, 2012, the Supreme Court banned tourism inside the core areas of all tiger reserves in India.
 This ban was put in place in response to the claims that increasing numbers of tourists contribute to degradation of these areas and also adversely impact the conservation effort.
 The ban was overturned after the government announced new rules aimed at allowing tourism to co-exist with conservation through ecotourism.
 The National Tiger Conservation Authority's (NTCA) comprehensive guidelines on tiger conservation and tourism emphasizes on eventually converting all tourism inside Protected Areas (PAs) into ecotourism.
 Ecotourism entails responsible travel to natural areas that conserves the environment and improves the well-being of the local people.
 Ecotourism would require the tourism industry to adopt a community-sensitive approach with a focus on conservation as well.

 The NTCA guidelines also prescribe restricting any new infrastructure development for tourism in core areas and shifting from mere tourism to a responsible, sustainable form of tourism.
 The guidelines also mandate developing the buffer areas so as to ease tourism related pressures from the core sink areas.
 The buffer areas need to be developed with a focus on making them analogous to core areas in terms of wildlife presence.
 The management challenges of these non-Protected Areas needs to be addressed with and a possibility of the private industry to step in and develop these areas needs to be explored.
 In such a context the Bhopal International Conference on Sustainable Tourism, 2013 was organized on 18th and 19th April, 2013, with a strong focus on highlighting and promoting ecotourism's role in sustainable development.
 It aimed to strengthen the industry's commitment to the recent UN resolution, "Promotion of Ecotourism for Poverty Eradication and Environment Protection", which recognizes ecotourism's positive impact on sustainable community development efforts.

-Session: Ecotourism Solutions and Strategies: Reflections on Global Experiences conservation and community-centered.
+Session: Ecotourism Solutions and Strategies: Reflections on Global Experiences

+Several global models in the tourism sector were presented on the first day of the workshop that addressed numerous problems facing the ecotourism industry.
+The tourism models being implemented in Africa and presented in the workshop used modification of land use along with sharing part of the profits with the community as one of the strategies for making tourism conservation and community-centered.
 The strategy includes influencing land use patterns proposed by the government to facilitate establishment of wildlife reserves in consultation and agreement with the community.
 Another strategy in the African models was translocation of wildlife from high wildlife density or areas of frequent human-wildlife conflict to community lands.
 These community lands were then converted to game reserves, providing avenues for tourism and part of the profits from them was shared with the people.
 The models also provided for temporal and spatial separation of livestock from the wildlife allowing the communities to graze their animals in the forest.